xian-yxt/XiUU/packages/theme-default/readme.md

 # Theme default

-this is theme default of XiUU-UI
+this is theme default of YXT-UI